 Industrial and operations engineers analyze data to improve decision making and shape systems comprised of humans, machines, and processes.
 Since its inception in 1956, the Department of Industrial and Operations Engineering (IOE) at the University of Michigan (U-M) has advanced scientific and mathematical methods to help solve local and global challenges, expanding its research and teaching focus from the manufacturing industry into all sectors of the economy.

-National polls consistently rank U-M IOE’s undergraduate and graduate programs among the best, currently #2 in the United States.
+National polls consistently rank U-M IOE’s undergraduate and graduate programs among the best; the undergraduate program is currently #3 in the United States while the graduate program is #2.
 Exceptional faculty and graduate students bring high-impact research to the world while creating a hands-on learning environment for our strong undergraduate program.

 U-M IOE continues to break boundaries and evolve with the changing times.
 This is where students and faculty collaborate, thrive and optimize.

 The Industrial and Operations Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 Please see the PDF version of the sample schedule.
 Additional information can be found on the department advising website, http://www.engin.umich.edu/ioe/academics/undergrad.

 Learn the data science concepts needed to create decision support systems using advanced analytic techniques that transform raw data to information to aid engineers, managers, and executives in making decisions.

 HUMAN SYSTEMS INTEGRATION

 Understand the human factor— how our bodies and our minds impact our efﬁciency and our ability to work and how to use this knowledge to design safe and efﬁcient workplaces and organizations.